Kudassanad: Temples & Churches

-The natives, irrespective of caste and creed, are proud of their centuries old (Thirumani Mangalam Mahadevan) temple.
-Major Thirumani Mangalam Sree Mahadevar Temple is famous for the worship of Vishnu and Siva in same temple.
-The surroundings are very serene and the temple itself maintains the age old structure without much changes.
 Kudassanad is also sanctified by the presence of the ancient centuries old St. Stephen's Orthodox Syrian Cathedral, fondly called the Valia Palli.
 St. Stephen's Orthodox Cathedral is the patrimonial heritage of Kudassanad, which is one of the most famous churches in the Malankara Orthodox community in Kerala.
 St. Thomas Catholic Church, consecrated in 1944, is another church of worship, besides one Guru Mandiram which is dedicated for the great Sree Narayana Guru, who taught 'One Caste, One Religion, One God for man'.

 Literacy

 The literacy rate of Kudassanad (50%), having a population of over 5,000 is admirable.
 The population density is 1144 per km^{2}.
-70 per cent of the population owns land.
+70% of the population owns land.

 Economy

 Kudassanad also jealously guards the distinction of being the granary of Palamel Panchayat.
 Under the Kallada Irrigation Project (KIP), tributaries were constructed to release water to the Karingaly Paddy Fields spreading over 1500 acre in the upper Kuttanad region in times of drought; but as in every case, this noble attempt is scuttled by the lethargic, negligent and arrogant bureaucracy.
 Thus costly lives saving crops are damaged every year resulting in avoidable hardships to the farmers.
 Even on occasion the water is released, the heavy silting of the KIP canals due to lack of maintenance and clogging at different points have been affecting the free flow of water along various stretches of the canal leading to the Karingaly paddy fields extending to the geographical jurisdiction of Alappuzha and Pathanamthitta revenue divisions, comprising Kudassanad, Karimuckam Cherickal, Poozhickad, and Ulavuckad.
 It may be mentioned here that Basmati cultivation had successfully been initiated at the Karingaly paddy fields at the turn of the century.

 In addition to rice, vegetables, tapioca, black pepper, cashew nuts, mangoes, ginger, pine apple, coconut trees, etc. are also cultivated.
 Milk collection and distribution centres are a great boon to the villagers.
 A few families practice ducks and poultry farming.
 Brick manufacture is done on a small scale.
 Rice and flourmills take care of the work formerly carried out by housewives.
 There is also a daily market; bars, toddy, teashops, bakeries, grocery shops, and the like help the village to be self-sufficient.

 The mostly educated people, working abroad (Gulf Region, European Union, the U.S.A. and Canada) have brought fame and prosperity to the village, which has completely changed its facet, thus fondly earning the nickname "mini-Gulf".

 Kudassanad's system of commercial and cooperative banking includes one nationalized bank (State Bank of India) and some other private banks, including The Catholic Syrian Bank (CSB), and Kosamattam Financiers.
 These banks have branch offices in Kudassanad.